edk2-porting/edk2-msm/README.md

 ## WARNING

+**IT IS STRICTLY PROHIBITED TO USE THIS REPOSITORY FOR ANY COMMERCIAL PURPOSES**

+**If you want to redistribute, you need to ensure that users can get updates**

 **DO NOT EVER TRY TO PORT IT TO *SONY* and *GOOGLE* DEVICES**

 **YOUR UFS WILL BE WIPED CLEAN!!!**